Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of SAP SE (SAP) on Behalf of Investors

-[url="]Glancy+Prongay+%26amp%3B+Murray+LLP[/url] (“GPM”), a national investor rights law firm, continues its investigation on behalf of SAP SE (“SAP” or the “Company”) (NYSE: [url="]SAP[/url]) investors concerning the Company’s possible violations of the federal securities laws.
+LOS ANGELES, Nov.
+9, 2020 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM"), a national investor rights law firm, continues its investigation on behalf of SAP SE ("SAP" or the "Company") (NYSE: SAP) investors concerning the Company's possible violations of the federal securities laws.

 On October 25, 2020, the Company announced its third quarter 2020 financial results, reporting that total revenue declined 4% year-over-year.
 SAP also stated that software license revenue fell 23% year-over-year, while cloud revenue grew 11% year-over-year.
 The Company also lowered its fiscal 2020 guidance, expecting between €8.0 and 8.2 billion cloud revenue, compared to prior guidance of cloud revenue between €8.3 and 8.7 billion.